 What the pandemic reveals about women’s activism and feminism

-The members of the Zimbabwe Chamber of Informal Economy Associations (ZCIEA) include street and market vendors, construction workers, waste pickers and other workers in the informal economy.
-Our approach involves organising, educating, advocating, empowering and representing our members in both rural and urban areas.
+The members of the Zimbabwe Chamber of Informal Economy Associations (ZCIEA) include street and market vendors, construction workers, waste pickers, and other workers in the informal economy.
+Our approach involves organising, educating, advocating, empowering, and representing our members in both rural and urban areas.

-What does transformative feminist leadership mean for you in the context of the covid-19 pandemic?
+What does transformative feminist leadership mean for you in the context of the COVID-19 pandemic?

 Has the pandemic stimulated thinking on alternative models of leadership that aren't militaristic or patriarchal?

-The pandemic is highlighting the resilience of women and their knack for planning, implementing and making an impact.
-Yet, many of us aren’t claiming our successes.
-We have been socialised to think if you talk about yourself ‘you are beating your own drum’.
-It’s a patriarchal approach to pacify women, to stop women from claiming their achievements and highlighting their successes.
-My contention is that I can beat my own drum because I know the rhythm I want to dance to.
-So I began to write about myself to claim and share my successes, and to document my work for evidence.
-Women need to start talking about their successes more and document their work.
-Social media platforms can be powerful tools for communicating, documenting and sharing our work.
+Women need to start talking about their successes more and documenting their work.
+Social media platforms can be powerful tools for communicating, documenting, and sharing our work.
 When a fellow sister makes a presentation, take a picture of her and write something small to post on Facebook or Twitter.
-This is documentation and evidence of the impact of our work on the people we serve.
+This creates documentation and evidence of the impact of our work on the people we serve.

 Recent Posts